clappr/clappr/README.md

 `yarn install @clappr/core --save-dev`

-You should specify the base url for where the assets are located using the `baseUrl` option:
+You should specify the base URL for where the assets are located using the `baseUrl` option:
 ```javascript
   var player = new Clappr.Player({
   	source: "http://your.video/here.mp4",